-IV.Q.
+V.Q.
 Off Permit Changes [40 CFR 71.6(a)(12) and 40 CFR 71.6(a)(3)(ii)]

-The permittee is allowed to make certain changes without a permit revision, provided that the following requirements are met, and that all records required by this section are kept at the operations center for a period of five (5) years:
+The permittee is allowed to make certain changes without a permit revision, provided that the following requirements are met, and that all records required by this section are kept at the Operations Center for a period of five years:

 - 1. Each change is not addressed or prohibited by this permit; - 2.
 Each change shall meet all applicable requirements and shall not violate any existing permit term or condition; - 3.
-Changes under this provision may not include changes subject to any requirement of 40 CFR parts 72 through 78 or modifications under any provision of title I of the Clean Air Act; - 4.
+Changes under this provision may not include changes subject to any requirement of 40 CFR parts 72 through 78 or modifications under any provision of title I of the CAA; - 4.
 The permittee must provide contemporaneous written notice to EPA of each change, except for changes that qualify as insignificant activities under §71.5(c)(11).
 The written notice must describe each change, the date of the change, any change in emissions, pollutants emitted, and any applicable requirements that would apply as a result of the change; - 5.
 The permit shield does not apply to changes made under this provision; - 6.
-The permittee must keep a record describing all changes that result in emissions of any regulated air pollutant subject to any applicable requirement not otherwise regulated under this permit, and the emissions resulting from those changes; and - 7.
-For replacement of an existing permitted compressor engine with an engine of the same make, model, horsepower rating, and configured to operate in the same manner as the engine being replaced, in addition to satisfying all other provisions for off permit changes, the permittee satisfies the following provisions: - (a) The replacement engine employs air emissions control devices, monitoring, record keeping and reporting that are equivalent to those employed by the engine being replaced; - (b) The replacement of the existing engine does not constitute a major modification or major new source as defined in Federal PSD regulations (40 CFR 52.21); - (c) No new applicable requirements, as defined in 40 CFR 71.2, are triggered by the replacement; and - (d) The following information is provided in a written notice to EPA, prior to installation of the replacement engine, in addition to the standard information listed above for contemporaneous written notices for off-permit changes:
+The permittee must keep a record describing all changes that result in emissions of any

-Make, model number, serial number, horsepower rating and configuration of the existing engine and the replacement engine, and Manufacture date, commence construction date (per the definition in
+- regulated air pollutant subject to any applicable requirement not otherwise regulated under this permit, and the emissions resulting from those changes; and - 7.
+For replacement of an existing permitted compressor engine with a new or overhauled engine of the same make, model, horsepower rating, and configured to operate in the same manner as the engine being replaced, in addition to satisfying all other provisions for Off Permit Changes, the permittee satisfies the following provisions: - (a) The replacement engine employs air emissions control devices, monitoring, record keeping and reporting that are equivalent to those employed by the engine being replaced; - (b) The replacement of the existing engine does not constitute a major modification or major new source as defined in Federal PSD regulations (40 CFR 52.21); - (c) No new applicable requirements, as defined in 40 CFR 71.2, are triggered by the replacement; and - (d) The following information is provided in a written notice to EPA, prior to installation of the replacement engine, in addition to the standard information listed above for contemporaneous written notices for off permit changes: - (i) Make, model number, serial number, horsepower rating and configuration of the existing engine and the replacement engine, and - (ii) 40 CFR part 63, subpart ZZZZ (RICE MACT) non-applicability documentation, as follows: